 Scouts Victoria is actively seeking a diversity of people to get involved in delivering training, and training experience outside of Scouting is valued alongside Scouting insight.
-If you think you've got something to offer, feel free to contact sccutsvictoria.com.au to start a conversation.
+If you think you've got something to offer, feel free to contact scc.training@scoutsvictoria.com.au to start a conversation.